finos/symphony-bdk-python/docsrc/markdown/datafeed.md

 ```

 # Datahose
+> :warning: Please note that Datahose is available as beta and will remain as beta until further notice.

 Datahose is very similar to datafeed: it enables a bot to receive [_Real Time
 Events_](https://docs.developers.symphony.com/building-bots-on-symphony/datafeed/real-time-events) with the main
 difference that *all* events of the pod are received.
 The datahose loop is a core service built on top of the events API